Philosophy & Religious Studies

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Philosophy & Religious Studies.
-About 3.8% of those with this major are international students.
+Students from other countries are interested in Philosophy & Religious Studies, too.
+About 4.4% of those with this major are international students.

 How Much Do Philosophy & Religious Studies Majors Make?